manucabral/challenge-backend/README.md

 ## ⚙️ Alkemy Backend Challenge

-This is a REST API backend challenge from Alkemy
+Disney REST API Backend Challenge by Alkemy

 The API is deployed [here](https://disney-challenge.up.railway.app/) you can test it
 ### 📚 Documentation